A FEW THOUGHTS ON PERMISSIONS

 - CDs/digital files for profit (selling an album that includes a Sovereign Grace Music recording): This requires a Master Use License.
 Please contact us for more information.

-- Use of a recording in a video for public display (eg. a slideshow shown during a church event): We can normally grant this request, but please contact us first to work out the details.
+- Use of an original recording in a video for public display (eg. a slideshow shown during a church event): We can normally grant this request, but please contact us first to work out the details.

 - Use of an original recording in a video to post on the web (eg. youtube lyric video, slideshow, etc.): Copyright law prohibits duplication of copyrighted material.
 This includes posting songs on the internet for others to stream or download.
 The one exception we make is if you’d like to post a video (like a slideshow, interview, animation, etc.) that includes a Sovereign Grace Music original recording in the background.
 You have our permission to do this as long as you include the song title, songwriter(s), copyright year, publisher information, “All rights reserved.
 Used by permission.”, and a link to our website (www.SovereignGraceMusic.org) at the end of the video and in the video description (all that information can be found on the song page).

-- Use of a recording in a video for profit: This requires a Master Use License.
+- Use of an original recording in a video for profit: This requires a Master Use License.
 Please contact us for more information.

 - Broadcasting a recording on a radio station or podcast: In order to broadcast our music, your station must be licensed with these Performing Rights Organizations: ASCAP, BMI, and SESAC.
 If you have any questions, contact us.

 - Note on distributing recordings to your band: The CCLI Rehearse License no longer covers churches creating their own custom rehearsal tracks, but still covers copying commercial audio recordings.
 This is a great option for legally sharing music with your team for rehearsing purposes.
 Bob Kauflin wrote this rather outdated, but still helpful post that outlines other ways of distributing music to your team.

 If you have any other questions regarding using our recordings, please contact us.